bigtangle/server/README.md

 4)client node must compute the nonce of the transaction block as proof of work and signs the transaction (API)
 .
+5) server get the block and goto 6a)

+? add block in two parts,
-5) server get the block, save data and broadcast to all server nodes.
+6a)when receiving blocks, only check static formal, save data in header table and broadcast to all server nodes. no update openoutputs)

+6b)during milestone creation, when confirmation rate > 75% and no conflicts, add block data to milestone, update openoutputs

 (API)